 Areas covered include:

-In Year 1, you will be introduced to the broad area of fashion design.
+In Year one/Year two if on Foundation entry, you will be introduced to the broad area of fashion design.
 Projects involve: visual research, drawing and presentation, an introduction to fashion ideas and to fundamental techniques in cut, knit and embellishment.
 Complementary modules in historical and sociological studies will provide a context for fashion.

-Year 2 will introduce you to the fashion industry and require you to find innovative solutions to a series of market-related challenges.
+Year two/Year three if on Foundation entry, will introduce you to the fashion industry and require you to find innovative solutions to a series of market-related challenges.
 Activities involve ‘live’ projects and preparation of a portfolio of work for placement interview.
 Complementary studies in the History of Art and Design continue together with ‘in-house’ electives in pattern cutting and experimental knitwear.

-Year 4 encourages you to work in an independent manner throughout a series of guided and highly individual projects.
+Year forth/Year fifth year if on Foundation entry, encourages you to work in an independent manner throughout a series of guided and highly individual projects.
 These are for inclusion in personal portfolios and for national and international competitions.
 In a final module, you will design and produce a collection of six to eight outfits aimed to be showcased on a catwalk.

 UCLan has received a special mention in the English Regions Skills Review 2015 for its investigative work in bridging the gap between education and the workplace.
 According to the Report:

 The bond between education and the industry is far stronger in the regions.
 The links between the industry and colleges and universities are well forged and productive.
 Both sides are keen to work together . . .
 The University of Central Lancashire (UCLan) is investigating a Spark finishing school to concentrate on specific skills gaps identified by this research (and others) around production management (among others).